 The green sponsors of this initiative are those individuals or organizations that sponsor the game by purchasing cycle credits.

-The core partners of the initiative are Nepal Government, Ministry of Physical Infrastructure and Transportation, United Nations Development Programme, Lalitpur Metropolitan City, Kantipur Media Group and Cycle City Network Nepal.
+The core partners of the initiative are Nepal Government, Ministry of Physical Infrastructure and Transportation, United Nations Development Programme, Lalitpur Metropolitan City, Kantipur Media Group, NCELL Axiata Pvt Ltd and Cycle City Network Nepal.

-The other partners of the campaign are Sano Paila, Yeti Airlines, Green Decision Labs and Research, Cycling Cities.
+The other partners of the campaign are Sano Paila, Yeti Airlines, Green Decision Labs & Research and NAXA.

 Cycle City Network Nepal is a Non-governmental organization established in 2013.
 It works in the advocacy of cycling in grassroot level by organizing different kinds of campaigns and events.